dolphindb/Tutorials_EN/single_machine_cluster_deploy.md

 ```
 #### 3.1.3 Data Nodes Configuration File

 In "config" directory, create the configuration file for the data nodes (cluster.cfg).
-The configuration parameters in this file apply to each data node in the cluster.
+The configuration parameters in this file apply to each data node and compute node in the cluster.
 For more information about the parameters, see the [user manual](https://dolphindb.com/help/DatabaseandDistributedComputing/Configuration/StandaloneMode.html  ).

 ```
 maxConnections=512